 Cache header values

 Rate limit headers are consistent for the same endpoint and account.
-Cache these values to reduce unnecessary API calls when checking limits.
+Cache them to reduce unnecessary API calls when checking limits.

 Use webhooks for high-volume operations

-For high-volume operations like fetching statistics, use webhooks instead of polling endpoints.
+For high-volume operations like fetching statistics, use webhooks instead of polling.
 This reduces API calls and eliminates rate limit concerns.

 Rate limit headers are included in all responses, not just 429 errors.
 Monitor them proactively to prevent rate limit issues.